leoncvlt/loconotion/README.md

 ## Installation & Requirements

-Make sure you're in your virtual environment of choiche, then run
+Make sure you're in your virtual environment of choice, then run
 - `poetry install --no-dev` if you have [Poetry](https://python-poetry.org/) installed
 - `pip install -r requirements.txt` otherwise